opencog/learn/README-Natural.md

 * Use LXC containers, one for each language.
 Buy SSD disks.
 Buy an UPS.
   Install the system shutdown scripts.

-* Set up distinct databases, one for each language:
+* (Postgres only) Set up distinct databases, one for each language:
 ```
        createdb fr_pairs lt_pairs pl_pairs simple_pairs
        cat atomspace/opencog/persist/sql/multi-driver/atom.sql | psql ??_pairs